WoahKenny/Golem/README.md

 # 🗿 Golem

-Atlanta is an open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [WoahKenny](https://github.com/Androz2091).
+Golem is an open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [WoahKenny](https://github.com/Androz2091).

 ### Commands